Tongue

 Sensory nerves:

-Posterior most or vallecula |
+| Nerve supply | Anterior two-third | Posterior one-third | Posterior most or vallecula |

-Lingual nerve (post-trematic branch of 1st arch) |
+| Sensory | Lingual nerve (post-trematic branch of 1st arch) | Glossopharyngeal | Internal laryngeal branch of vagus. |

-Chorda tympani except vallate papillae (pretrematic
+| Taste | Chorda tympani except vallate papillae (pretrematic

-Glossopharyngeal including the vallate papillae |
+branch of 1st arch) | Glossopharyngeal including the vallate papillae | Internal laryngeal branch of vagus. |

-Third arch which forms large ventral part of
+| Development of epithelium from endoderm | Lingual swellings of 1st arch | Third arch which forms large ventral part of

-Fourth arch which forms small dorsal part of
+hypobranchial eminence | Fourth arch which forms small dorsal part of

 hypobranchial eminence |